maxim20003244/ConsumingRestService/README.md

-This is a Rest service which I using fro test my Web application (EazySchollWeb Application)
+This is a Rest service which I using for test my Web application (EazySchollWeb Application)